ellmetha/django-precise-bbcode/README.rst

 The easiest way to add a custom tag is to define it by using the Django administration system.
 Just got to the admin page and you will see a new 'BBCode tags' section.
 In this you can create and edit custom BBCode tags.
 These are then used by the built-in BBCode parser to render any BBCode content.
 Adding such a custom BCode tag consists in defining at least two values in the associated admin form:

 * The definition of the tag: it's wehere you enter your BBCode.
 All you need to do is to add a string containing your BBCode and the associated placeholders (special uppercase words surrounded by { and } -- they are similar to the "replacement fields" that you define in python format strings).
-For example, you would enter the follofing string for a very simple ``[red]`` bbcode:
+For example, you would enter the following string for a very simple ``[red]`` bbcode:

   ::